 While members are now ageing, Association numbers are being steadily bolstered by the influx of graduates from later RAAF Staff College courses, overseas staff colleges and the Australian Command and Staff College and Centre for Defence and Strategic Studies, particularly with the Australian Defence Colleges Association being inactive in recent years.
 The Association’s Executive Committee remains acutely aware that the Association must remain relevant to the interests of its members and seeks to provide a speaker program, and other activities as appropriate to this imperative.

 RAAF Staff College History

-Doug Hurst’s 2001 history of the RAAF Staff College, ‘Strategy and Red Ink’ can be downloaded (27 MB file) or ordered in hard copy ($16) via the RAAF Air Power Development Centre website.
+Doug Hurst’s 2001 history of the RAAF Staff College, ‘Strategy and Red Ink’ can be downloaded (27 MB file).

 ‘Strategy and Red Ink’ traces the history of RAAF Staff College within the context of the main decisions and events influencing the RAAF since World War II.
 Beginning with the War Staff Courses, it outlines the main eras that saw RAAF staff training change from a six month, all RAAF affair, into the present course with its diverse student body and strong international flavour.
 Widespread use is made of personal recollections, anecdotes and photographs to support the essential facts and figures, and help put things at a personal level for the reader.
 All Course photographs, along with those of the Commandants, are reproduced in separate appendices.